kfletcher88/AFLAP/README.md

 Q: I want to exclude individuals, should I delete intermediate files?\
 A: No, just provide a Pedigree file without those individuals.
-The genotype table is directed with the Pedigree file, so will only build a table for isolates indicated with in.
+The genotype table is directed with the Pedigree file, so will only build a table for progeny indicated with in.

 Q: I have added sequence to an individual and thus added lines to the pedigree file, will AFLAP detect this?\